jacopoMauro/dm874/final_project_guidelines.md

 project, or alternative methodologies that you may have followed (e.g., choice of other technologies for implementing the project).
 Provide a discussion on the implications of your choices in the design of your work and the technologies/techniques that you have used.
+Discuss what are the shortcomings of your project, possibly explaining how they could be solved or mitigated.

 - References (or Bibliography)
 This section should contain references to the articles/websites/resources/etc.